cambridge-collection/cudl-services/README.md

 # CUDL Services

-CUDL Services is an [Express](https://expressjs.com/)-powered JavaScript middleware application that exposes an API for accessing various CUDL-related resources.
+CUDL Services is an [Express](https://expressjs.com/)-powered JavaScript / Typescript middleware application that exposes an API for accessing various CUDL-related resources.

 CUDL Services routes requests made for data by the CUDL Viewer to a PostgreSQL database, metadata document stores